ddev/ddev.com/src/content/blog/tmate-github-actions-contributor-training.md

 1. We normally will try to understand a test failure by running it locally.
 2. Running in a similar Linux/AMD64 system like Gitpod is a pretty easy option.
 3. [nektos/act](https://github.com/nektos/act) is another recommended competitor to Tmate.
 It uses Docker and a Docker image to run an action on your local machine.
 I haven't had luck with it when I've tried it.
-Stas's remarks:
-    - act is useful to run simple jobs, for example, I want to test a GitHub API call using `actions/github-script`.
-    - The most important thing is to choose [the right image](https://github.com/nektos/act/issues/2219) for each specific job to make it work.
-    - I remove everything from `.github/workflows/test.yml`, leaving only code related to the job I want to test:

-    ```yaml
-    jobs:
-      build:
-        runs-on: ubuntu-latest
-        steps:
-          - name: Get my GitHub repositories
-            uses: actions/github-script@v7
-            with:
-              github-token: ${{ secrets.GITHUB_TOKEN }}
-              script: |
-                const { data } = await github.rest.search.repos({q: 'user:stasadev'})
-                console.log(data)
-                const fs = require('fs');
-                fs.writeFileSync('data.json', JSON.stringify(data, null, 2));
-    ```

-    And then I can run `act` in the project root:

-    ```bash
-    act -P ubuntu-latest=catthehacker/ubuntu:act-latest --bind --job build -s GITHUB_TOKEN=my_token
-    ```

-    It prints out the contents of the `data` in my terminal, and writes it to `data.json` in the current directory, which makes it much easier to debug.
+See Stas's experience with `act` [below](#how-to-useact).

 ## Security Concerns